-- The global network of experts comprises some 2,100 employees, including 1,700 researchers and 350 patent experts.
+- The global network of experts comprises some 2,100 employees, including 1,700 researchers and developers as well as 350 patent experts.

-- T acts as a strategic partner to support the executive units with R&D services, protect the company’s intellectual property, and coordinates the collaboration with top universities worldwide.
+- T acts as a strategic partner to support the executive units with R&D services, protect the company’s intellectual property, and coordinates and shapes the collaboration with top universities and research ecosystems worldwide.

-- The main locations are in Germany, Austria, the US, China, Russia, and India.
+- The main locations are in Germany, Austria, the US, China, Russia, Portugal and India.

 - T develops and represents the company’s position on research policy issues and supports its standardization activities in all business units and regions.